 NSCI 401: Introduction to Modelling in Neuroscience

-Office hours with Scott Murdison are for questions on JC and presentation papers.
-For lecture-related questions, please contact myself.
+Office hours with Jonny are for questions on opinion paper, team-based learning projects and paper presentations.
+For lecture-related questions, please contact me.

 Slides